 The University partners with leading businesses across the industry

-While developing and setting up research projects, you will initially receive generic as well as discipline based and project specific training.
-This is to equip and enable you to conduct your research work effectively and independently with minimum supervision.
+While developing and setting up research projects, you will initially receive general, discipline based and project specific training so that you can go on to conduct your research work effectively and independently.

-Students of either full time or part time mode will carry out supervised research projects and submit theses for internal and external examination, leading to the degree of MPhil or PhD.
+You will carry out supervised research projects and submit theses for internal and external examination, with the aim of leading to the degree of MPhil or PhD.

 Facilities and Special Features